ANT 100 HUMAN ORIGINS

 3, 2/2; NS14

-Introduction to physical anthropology and archeology.
-Physical anthropology: evolutionary theory and genetics, the human fossil record, and the study of non-human primates.
+Introduction to biological anthropology and archeology.
+Biological anthropology: evolutionary theory and genetics, the human fossil record, and the study of non-human primates.
 Archeology scientifically reconstructs past cultures: the basics of archeological data and dating methods.
 The transformation from a hunting and gathering lifestyle to one based on food production and the consequences of this transformation that include, in some instances, the development of complex sociopolitical institutions and state societies.
 Offered every semester.

 ANT 101 UNDERSTANDING CULTURE

 3, 3/0; NW14

 Human behavior and culture; formation of personality; nature of social structure, interaction, and the satisfaction of human needs.
 Cross-cultural comparisons.
 Recommended as a first or second course in anthropology.
 Offered every semester.

 ANT 189 TOPICS COURSE

 Prerequisites: ANT 100, ANT 101, or permission of instructor.
 Research skills necessary to do well in upper-division Anthropology courses: finding anthropological studies in the literature, reading scientific papers and ethnographies, and conducting basic data analysis.
 Intended for Anthropology majors and minors early in their academic careers.
 Offered every spring.

 ANT 220 CASE STUDIES IN BIOLOGICAL ANTHROPOLOGY